0NETRUNNER/Quin-abby/README.md

 ## Media
  * All photos have been taken and edited by myself
- * I got the index video off youtube I could not email the owner to ask for permission but I left a comment underneath asking for permission.
+ * I got the video on the home page off youtube I could not email the owner to ask for permission but I left a comment underneath asking for permission.
 [Orignal video](https://www.youtube.com/watch?v=6EgQBH_0Ppc)

  ## Acknowledgments
  * I would like to thank the Tutor support system for helping me when I was stuck or unsure.